ABOUT US

 This space was originally a parking lot, but I scraped the floor, polished it, painted the walls, and turned it into a shop.
 I even broke the pillars with a hammer just after they were finished to give them an aged look.

-Even on the day shortly after we opened when only two customers came, and even on the day when all reservations were canceled due to the spread of COVID-19, they continued to support us with their unchanging smiles.
+My three children always poured their enthusiasm and imagination into opening the restaurant.
+Even on the day shortly after opening when only two customers came, and on the day when all reservations were canceled due to the spread of COVID-19, they always supported us with smiles on their faces.

-Without forgetting the goal I set in my heart that day, I hope someday to become a store that the people of this town, my staff, and my children can be proud of, I will continue to listen to the voices of our customers and staff, and strive every day to make this "a store like a rainbow in this town" someday.
+We want to become a store that the people, staff, and children of this town can be proud of in the future, a decade or so from now.
+Without forgetting the goal we set in our hearts that day, we will continue to listen to the voices of our customers and staff, and work hard every day to become "a store like a rainbow in this town."

 We always strive to make our food not only taste good, but look good too!

-I grew up in this town, "Sumiyoshi" from an early age.
+I grew up in this town, Sumiyoshi, from my childhood.

-Received numerous awards and moved abroad after marriage.
+He won numerous awards and moved overseas after getting married.

-It's still a baby shop, but I hope to grow one by one, little by little, with the support of our customers and irreplaceable staff.
+Although our shop is still in its infancy, we hope to grow one step at a time, little by little, with the support of our customers and our irreplaceable staff.